uhqd/sricptEclipse/breastVolumes/readme.md

 This script is for VARIAN ECLIPSE v15.x or later.

 Must be compiled first.
-Download Microsoft Visual Strudio and add the 2 esapi files (see hereafter) to the reference.
+Download Microsoft Visual Strudio and add the 2 esapi files (see hereafter) to the list of references.
 Open the sln file (solution that contain a project that contain the source file (.cs) Build the project and get the .dll file
 Copy the .dll on an Eclipse station